English Curriculum Intent:

 Parental Involvement in Reading

 Pupils are encouraged to take their books home every night.
 It is hoped that parents will actively participate in helping their children to become enthusiastic readers by listening to them read, sharing and discussing books with them.
 Formal records of this can be made in reading record books.
 As pupils become more able, they are expected to keep their own simple reading record or diary.
 All children at Bryn Offa also have a log in to ‘Bug Club,’ where children are able to read a range of books to suit their ability online, with a range of follow up questions to support their learning.
-We ask that children use this at least 3 times a week to allow teachers to carefully monitor and evaluate their understanding of texts.
+We ask that children use regularly to allow teachers to carefully monitor and evaluate their understanding of texts.

 The teaching of writing at Bryn Offa aims to build, year upon year, on children’s basic skills and conventions of writing.
 The curriculum is planned on a 2 year cycle, ensuring many cross-curricular links are utilised offering pupils a wide range of genres and purposes for writing.
 Children’s writing is assessed half termly which is used to set future interventions and targets.
 Talk for Writing is incorporated into all year groups which is used to help develop young, imaginative, creative and effective writers and for children to develop a love and enjoyment of writing.
 When leaving the school, they should be writers who can demonstrate:

 - spelling at an age-appropriate level or above